-In this blog I have discussed the workaround many times in some blog posts and in comments.
+I have discussed the workaround many times in other posts and in comments.
 Although this is not a very difficult concept, a few visitors asked me to write about it.
 They have some doubts such as:

 - What is a workaround?